-Pelvic Health physical therapy includes both abdominal and pelvic health through evidence-based practice, innovative education, research, and social responsibility.
-It is a nonsurgical treatment that is covered by most insurances and treats conditions for both men and women including incontinence, post-partum care, sexual dysfunction, and other pelvic organ and pain conditions.
+Pelvic Health physical therapy includes both abdominal and pelvic health, effectively addressing conditions such as urinary incontinence, through evidence-based practice, innovative education, research, and social responsibility.
+It is a nonsurgical treatment covered by most insurances, catering to both men and women, including urinary incontinence, post-partum care, sexual dysfunction, and other pelvic organ and pain conditions.
 Our women’s health specialty is available at North Charleston.
-Contact our therapist, Aliece Christopher, directly if you have any questions: email@example.com
+For any questions regarding urinary incontinence or other concerns, feel free to reach out to our therapist, Aliece Christopher, directly at email@example.com.

 Common Diagnoses that We Treat:

 - Men’s and women’s urinary and fecal incontinence

 - Men’s and women’s pelvic pain

 - Men’s and women’s pain with intercourse

 We offer a comfortable, private women’s health room for one-on-one treatment with our pelvic health physical therapist, specializing in urinary incontinence.
 You may also request a second person in the room if it helps you feel more comfortable.
 Wear comfortable clothing because we will be assessing mobility and functional movement patterns related to urinary incontinence at your initial visit.

 At your initial visit, your therapist will talk with you about your relevant medical history.
 She will ask questions about functional limitations you may have due to pelvic floor dysfunction and help establish goals for physical therapy.
 She’s here to help, so make sure you ask any questions you may have!

 The evaluation will be based on your personal comfort level and what your therapist believes is appropriate for your treatment plan.
 Your initial exam may include external observation and palpation of your pelvic floor muscles in order to assess muscle tone and strength.
 This can help your therapist determine the cause of your pelvic floor dysfunction.